apache/beam/website/www/site/content/en/documentation/io/io-standards.md

          <p>A few different sources implement runtime configuration for reading from a data source.
 This is a valuable pattern because it enables a purely batch source to become a more sophisticated streaming source.
          <p>As much as possible, this type of transform should have the type richness of a construction-time-configured transform:
          <ul>
-            <li>Support Beam Row output with a schema known at construction-time
+            <li>Support Beam Row output with a schema known at construction-time.
             <li>Extra configuration may be needed (and acceptable) in this case (e.g. a SchemaProvider parameter, a Schema parameter, a Schema Catalog or a utility of that sort).
             <li>The input PCollection should have a fixed type with a schema, so it can be easily manipulated by users.
             </li>